 It doesn’t get much cuter than tiny ice cream stickers.

 To decorate the ice cream spoons, I peeled off a sticker and stuck it right on the end of the spoon.

-You can see more cute Cricut projects at our ice cream party, plus lots of fun party ideas including a grocery store ice cream cone cake hack, an easy diy ice cream cone garland, a diy ice cream cone stand, and so much more!
+Check out all the fun party ideas, including a grocery store ice cream cone cake hack, an easy DIY ice cream cone garland, a DIY ice cream cone stand, and so much more!

 - Everything You NEED to Know About Cricut Infusible Ink

 - 7 Reasons Why You Need a Cricut Maker in Your Life

 - The Foolproof Way to Make DIY Wood Signs with Cricut

 - How to Make Custom Aprons with Cricut Iron On Vinyl

 You’ll love these fun posts too!